Keyruu/oblivion/content/Homelab/Monitoring.md

 > [!warning]
 > If you don't know what `sops`, `acme` and all the other settings mean you probably shouldn't use this config :D

-# Closing Words
+# Closing remarks
 This is a base setup.
 You should adjust all the snippets however you like and add as much stuff as you want to.
 A monitoring setup is never really done but I think I'm at a pretty good point with mine.
-But to see the current configuration I have you can look at my [shinyflakes repo](https://github.com/Keyruu/shinyflakes/tree/main) on GitHub.
+To see the current configuration I have you can look at my [shinyflakes repo](https://github.com/Keyruu/shinyflakes/tree/main) on GitHub.